PI

 gregory DOT ragland AT ucdenver DOT edu

-.
-I have been an assistant professor in the Department of Integrative Biology at CU Denver since 2016.
+Greg Ragland.
+I have been on the faculty in the Department of Integrative Biology at CU Denver since 2016.
 When I am not immersed in bugs and data, I am usually wrangling my daughters, hiking, running, or cycling.

 Postdocs